Ian swamps southwest Florida, trapping people in homes

 Associated Press

 ST. PETERSBURG, Fla.
-(AP) — Hurricane Ian, one of the most powerful storms ever recorded in the U.S., swamped southwest Florida on Wednesday, flooding streets and buildings, knocking out power to over 1 million people and threatening catastrophic damage further inland.
+(AP) — Hurricane Ian, one of the most powerful storms ever recorded in the U.S., swamped southwest Florida on Wednesday, turning streets into rivers, knocking out power to 2 million people and threatening catastrophic damage further inland.

+The storm surge flooded a hospital’s lower level emergency room in Port Charlotte, while fierce winds tore part of its fourth floor roof from its intensive care unit, according to a doctor who works there.

+Water gushed down from above onto the ICU, forcing staff to evacuate the hospital’s sickest patients — some of whom were on ventilators — to other floors, said Dr. Birgit Bodine of HCA Florida Fawcett Hospital.
+Staff members used towels and plastic bins to try to mop up the sodden mess.

+The medium-sized hospital spans four floors, but patients were forced into just two because of the damage.
+Bodine planned to spend the night at the hospital in case people injured from the storm arrive there needing help.

+“The ambulances may be coming soon and we don’t know where to put them in the hospital at this point because we’re doubled and tripled up,” she said.
+“As long as our patients do OK and nobody ends up dying or having a bad outcome, that’s what matters.”

-A coastal sheriff’s office reported that it was getting many calls from people trapped in homes.
-The hurricane’s center struck near Cayo Costa, a protected barrier island just west of heavily populated Fort Myers.
+The hurricane’s center made landfall near Cayo Costa, a barrier island just west of heavily populated Fort Myers.
+As it approached, water drained from Tampa Bay.

-Mark Pritchett stepped outside his home in Venice around the time the hurricane churned ashore from the Gulf of Mexico, about 35 miles (56 kilometers) to the south.
-He called it “terrifying.”

 “I literally couldn’t stand against the wind,” Pritchett wrote in a text message.
 “Rain shooting like needles.
 My street is a river.
 Limbs and trees down.
 And the worst is yet to come.”

+A boat carrying Cuban migrants sank Wednesday in the stormy weather in waters east of Key West.
+The U.S. Coast Guard initiated a search and rescue mission for 23 people and managed to find three survivors about two miles (three kilometers) south of the island chain, officials said.
+Four other Cubans swan to Stock Island, just east of Key West, the U.S. Border Patrol said.
+Air crews continued to search for possibly 20 remaining migrants.

 The Category 4 storm slammed the coast with 150 mph (241 kph) winds and pushed a wall of storm surge accumulated during its slow march over the Gulf.
-More than 1.1 million Florida homes and businesses were without electricity.
-The storm previously tore into Cuba, killing two people and bringing down the country’s electrical grid.
+More than 2 million Florida homes and businesses were without electricity, according to PowerOutage.us.
+Nearly every home and business in three counties was without power.

 About 2.5 million people were ordered to evacuate southwest Florida before Ian hit, but by law no one could be forced to flee.